capogreco/voice.assembly.fm/README.md

 - **No ID conflicts**: Eliminates issues with shared localStorage between browser tabs
-- **True per-synth uniqueness**: Each synth maintains its own musical state
+- **True per-synth uniqueness**: Each synth maintains its own resolved scene state
 - **Simple architecture**: No complex synchronization or conflict resolution
 - **Performance-friendly**: Instant scene transitions with preserved timing
+- **Ear-driven workflow**: The controller never inspects resolved per-synth values.
+The performer listens to the combined acoustics in the room and nudges the shared program, while each phone handles its own resolution and scene storage.

 ### Envelope System